hroptatyr/yuck/README.md

 Left-over positional arguments will be counted in `nargs` and collected into `args`.
 It is never an error to pass in positional arguments.
-It is up to the caller of `yuck_parse()` to check the struct yuck_s representation of the command line for integrity.
+It is up to the caller of `yuck_parse()` to check the yuck_t representation of the command line for integrity.

 In a similar fashion, yuck's only types are options with arguments (which are mapped to const char* or const char** in case of multi-args)